matthew-brett/curious-git/curious_git.rst

 Curious git
 ###########

-In :doc:`curious_tale`, you built your own content management system.
+In :doc:`curious_journey`, you built your own content management system.
 Now you have done that, you know how git works |--| because it works in exactly the same way as your own system.
 You will recognize hashes for files, directories and commits, commits linked by reference to their parents, the staging area, the ``objects`` directory, and bookmarks (branches).

 Armed with this deep_ understanding, we retrace our steps to do the same content management tasks in git.

+.. include:: reset_env.inc

 *******************
 Basic configuration